Fort Walton Beach Burglary of a Structure Attorney

 “a building of any kind, temporary or permanent, which has a roof over it, together with the curtilage thereof.”

-The most common structures involved in Burglary to a Structure cases that we see in Fort Walton Beach are detached garages, yard buildings or sheds, and commercial buildings.
+The most common structures involved in Burglary to a Structure cases that I see in Fort Walton Beach are detached garages, yard buildings or sheds, and commercial buildings.

-Penalties for Burglary of a Structure in Fort Walton Beach
+Penalty for Burglary of a Structure in Fort Walton Beach?

 There are two levels of Burglary of a Structure:

-Because Burglary of a Structure falls on the lower end of the spectrum of burglary cases, sometimes the prosecutors are more willing to consider Pretrial Diversion as an option.
+Because Burglary of a Structure falls on the lower end of the spectrum of Burglary cases, sometimes the prosecutors are more willing to consider Pretrial Diversion as an option.
 This option will result in a dismissal of your case if you comply with the requirements.
+If your case is dismissed after completing Pretrial Diversion, you may also qualify for a Record Expungement.

-We have the experience to know how to develop a defense strategy that fits the unique circumstances of your case and that gives you the best possible chance of a favorable outcome.
-Our goals will be to avoid a prison sentence and to avoid a felony conviction on your record.
+I have the experience to know how to develop a defense strategy that fits the unique circumstances of your case and that gives you the best possible chance of a favorable outcome.
+My goals will be to avoid a prison sentence and to avoid a felony conviction on your record.

-If you have been charged with Burglary of a Structure, call Fort Walton Beach burglary lawyer Tim Flaherty of Flaherty Defense Firm at (850) 243-6097.
+If you have been charged with Burglary of a Structure in Fort Walton Beach, call Flaherty Defense Firm at (850) 243-6097.